 Skin blushing or flushing is a sudden reddening of the face, neck, or upper chest.

-Blushing is a normal body response that may occur when you are embarrassed, angry, excited, or experiencing some other strong emotion.
+Blushing is a normal body response that may occur when you are embarrassed, angry, excited, or experiencing another strong emotion.

 Flushing of the face may also be associated with certain medical conditions.

 Try to avoid the things that cause your blushing.
-For example, you may need to avoid hot drinks, spicy foods, extreme temperatures, and bright sunlight.
+For example, you may need to avoid hot drinks, spicy foods, extreme temperatures, or bright sunlight.

-Call your doctor if you have persistent flushing, particularly if you have other symptoms (such as diarrhea).
+Call your health care provider if you have persistent flushing, particularly if you have other symptoms (such as diarrhea).

-Your doctor will perform a physical exam and may ask you questions about your medical history and symptoms, including:
+Your health care provider will perform a physical exam and may ask about your medical history and symptoms, including:

 Blushing; Flushing; Red face